Deutsche Börse Photography Foundation Prize 2022

 This year’s shortlisted artists offer very distinctive approaches to visual storytelling, while collectively tackling some of the most urgent issues facing us today.
 Despite the difference in perspectives (generational, geographical, racial, cultural) and artistic strategies, each of the shortlisted artists show an acute awareness of their present context, of the burden of history, the problematics of legacy and language (visual or otherwise) and a responsibility to address their own position in relation to their subject matter.

-on show at The Photographers’ Gallery, London from 25 March – 12 June 2022.
-The exhibition will then travel to the Deutsche Börse’s headquarters in Eschborn/Frankfurt and be on display from 30 June 2022.
+The exhibition is on show at The Photographers’ Gallery, London from 25 March – 12 June 2022.
+Afterwards it will travel to the Deutsche Börse’s headquarters in Eschborn/Frankfurt and be on display from 30 June 2022.

-The winner of the £30,000 prize will be announced at an award ceremony held at The Photographers’ Gallery on 12 May 2022 with the other finalists each receiving £5,000 – an increase from previous years when the award fund was £3,000 each.
-Full details on the prize exhibition and award evening will be announced next year.
+Deana Lawson was announced as the 2022 winner of the prestigious £30,000 prize at a special ceremony at The Photographers’ Gallery in London, on Thursday 12 May 2022.
+The other finalists received £5,000 each – an increase from previous years when the award fund was £3,000 each.

 This year’s jury consisted of: Yto Barrada, artist, Jessica Dimson, The New York Times Deputy Director of Photography, Yasufumi Nakamori, Tate Modern’s International Art (Photography) Senior Curator, Anne-Marie Beckmann, Director of Deutsche Börse Photography Foundation, and Brett Rogers, OBE, Director of The Photographers’ Gallery, as voting chair.